 Another issue some readers surfaced was that Navient representatives don’t volunteer information unless you specifically ask.
-This can be troublesome if you’re not familiar with the ins and outs of federal student loans and repayment options.
+This can be troublesome if you’re not familiar with the ins and outs of federal loans and repayment options.

 “They suggested I take the forbearance to get a lower initial payment and then enter into [income-based repayment],” wrote one reader.
 “They did not mention this would compound my interest.”

 Another reader wrote something similar: “I asked for some time to pay my first payment and instead she gave me three months.
 However, she did not disclose that they would be capitalized interest for those three months which ended up costing me $50,000.”